EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC builds on the SIGMA-I family of theoretical protocols that provides perfect forward secrecy and identity protection with a minimal number of messages.
 The encryption algorithm of the SIGMA-I protocol provides identity protection, but the security of the protocol requires the MAC to cover the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.

-EDHOC adds an explicit message type and expands the authentication coverage to additional elements such as algorithms, extensions, and previous messages.
+EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 EDHOC uses the same Sign-then-MAC approach as TLS 1.3.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to EXT_1 and EXT_2 in the asymmetrical case, and KID in the symmetrical case.
+In particular, it applies to APP_1 and APP_2 in the asymmetrical case, and KID in the symmetrical case.
 The communicating parties may therefore anonymize KID.

-Using the same KID or unprotected extension in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
+Using the same KID or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.

 Party U and V must make sure that unprotected data does not trigger any harmful actions.
-In particular, this applies to EXT_1 in the asymmetrical case, and KID in the symmetrical case.
+In particular, this applies to APP_1 in the asymmetrical case, and KID in the symmetrical case.
 Party V should be aware that replays of EDHOC message_1 cannot be detected unless unless previous nonces are stored.

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.